KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 She continued looking at him like he were crazy.
 "So?"

 "The victim was at that game.
-I was informed by a mister Jones that you are new to the gamer team.
+I was informed by a mister Joshua Jones that you are new to the gamer team.
 You were the only person there he didn't know personally so he couldn't vouch for you."

 She shook her head.
 "So that makes me the killer?
 You better do better than that, Colombo."

 Plait motioned to the driveway.
 "You're car is warm, have you been somewhere this evening?"

 Jo looked at him funny and then out to her car.
 "What?
-I haven't use it in days. " She opened the door further and stepped outside to walk barefoot over to her car.
+I haven't used it in days. " She opened the door further and stepped outside to walk barefoot over to her car.
 It was open and she looked inside for a moment before turning to Plait.

 "Nothing seems to be missing, but I don't normally keep anything in it."

 Plait took out his pocket flashlight and walked around the vehicle looking it over carefully.
 It had the usual signs of wear that most used cars sported, but nothing seemed out of place or suspicious.
 "Do you always keep it unlocked?"

 Jo nodded sheepishly.
-"Look, I'm a free spirit, what can I say?"
+"There's nothing in it to steal."

 "I suggest you lock it or keep it inside the garage."